These are my complete notes for the various topic Introductions in Symmetric Cryptography.

 I.I Classification & Terminology.

 A Classification Hierarchy of the major components of Cryptology.
+For a further classification of Cryptanalysis, see Rule 5, and III.I for Symmetric Cryptography.
 The work of the mastermind Jonathan Lacabe himself.

 # Cryptology/Cybersecurity: IT Security; The protection of digital information against misuse, incorporating technical, organizational, and implementation-specific aspects.
 This is the modern, digital theater of the much greater field of 'Security'.